-Common patient concerns on dental insurance and how to address them
+Common patient concerns about dental insurance and how to address them

 When the time comes for a visit to the dentist, patients are frequently concerned if their insurance will cover the cost.